 The federal tax system operates on a pay-as-you-go basis.
 Employees have taxes withheld from each paycheck automatically.
 Independent contractors do not.
 An athlete who receives $40,000 in NIL compensation during a calendar year and makes no estimated tax payments until April 15 of the following year has not deferred a tax obligation.
 They have incurred underpayment penalties calculated as interest on the amount that should have been paid at each of the four quarterly deadlines: April 15, June 15, September 15, and January 15.

 The SDO CPA analysis provides the arithmetic plainly: $40,000 in net NIL income generates $6,120 in self-employment tax alone, before federal income tax at the applicable bracket.
-For a dependent on a parent's return in the 24% bracket, the combined obligation can approach $16,000 on $40,000 in earnings.
-The 2026 increase in the 1099-NEC threshold from $600 to $2,000 compounds this problem.
-Athletes and some advisors are misreading this as a reduced tax obligation rather than simply reduced paperwork for paying entities.
-The tax liability on income below $2,000 has not changed.
-The documentation that would prompt awareness of it has.
+For a dependent on a parent's return in the 24% bracket, the combined obligation can approach $16,000 on $40,000 in earnings — a marginal tax rate that most eighteen-year-olds have never encountered and are not prepared to plan around.

 Sources: SDO CPA, April 2026; TurboTax NIL Guide, December 2025; Albin Randall Bennett, December 2025.